 You can use a water jug like we did, or even a clean milk jug.
 First, you want to take a thin nail and use a hammer to carefully hammer or push the nail through the cap of your container.
 Make about 10 holes all around the top of the lid.
 Fill the jug with water, find the lucky plant you want to water, and go to town!

 Tip: we found that you may have to squeeze the jug a little bit to get enough water pressure for the water to come out.

 2 | Monster Pencil Organizers

-First, remove the label from the shampoo bottle, then draw the eyes, mouth and head of the monster using a pencil.
-Insert an exacto blade above the top of the monster’s head to make an initial cut, then cut the monster’s head with scissors.
+First, remove the label from the shampoo bottle, then draw the eyes, mouth, and head of the monster using a pencil.
+Insert a hobby blade above the top of the monster’s head to make an initial cut, then cut the monster’s head with scissors.
 Draw the arms of the monster.
-Draw one on each side of the upper part of the bottle, the left over, then cut it.
+Draw one on each side of the upper part of the bottle, the leftover, then cut it.
 Glue the arms on the back of the monster, pressing to stick well.
 Cut construction paper or adhesive paper to make the eyes and mouth.
-Stick eyes and mouth on the monster and use double-sided tape to stick on the wall!
+Stick eyes and mouth on the monster and use double-sided tape to stick on the wall.